 A director’s voluntary resignation may be a far more appealing option than removal.
 A tactful, private conversation with a director, in some cases sweetened with an honorific title (e.g., emeritus director) or advisory committee position, may allow a director to resign with a sense of dignity.
 Of course, not every parting deserves to be cordial so boards need to balance considerations of proper governance, board culture, public relations, fundraising, and possible litigation.

 Diversity, Equity, and Inclusion

-DEI was discussed in the context of board composition, but these principles and values, if truly embraced by the nonprofit, should be integrated throughout the governance and operations of the organization.
+DEI, if truly embraced as a core value by the nonprofit, should be integrated throughout the governance and operations of the organization.
 Action steps that can be used in various contexts should include:

 - Evaluation and identification of undesired gaps and discrepancies with respect to particular identity groups;

 - Development of plans to address such unintended gaps or disparities; and

 - Allocation of appropriate resources to implement these plans consistent with the organization’s core values.